HAYMAX HOTELS COVID-19 OPERATING AND HEALTH STANDARDS

 EMPLOYEE AND GUEST HEALTH

 All hotel employees will engage in frequent hand washing and use of hand sanitizer.
 Washing hands with soap and water is the preferable method.
 In situations where soap/water is not available, alcohol-based sanitizer is recommended.
 Hand sanitizer dispensers shall be placed at key guest and employee entrances and contact areas.
-At a minimum, this will include lobby reception areas and employee entrances, but could also include any other reception areas, entire hotel lobby areas, restaurant entrances, meeting spaces, elevator landings, pools, exercise areas and other public areas as applicable to the property.
 All employees shall receive COVID-19 safety and facility sanitation protocol training recommendations from the CDC for employees with frequent guest contact including Housekeeping, Hotel Operations and Maintenance/Engineering.